 Management uses the above non-GAAP ratio to analyze and evaluate operating performance.
-The most directly comparable measures calculated in accordance with GAAP are gross profit margin and operating margin.
+The most directly comparable measures calculated in accordance with GAAP are gross profit and operating profit that can be used to calculate gross profit margin and operating margin.